Beeslack Woods, ESOC Ultrasprint 2017

 - Grid Ref: NT241615

 - Google Map (aerial) - Bing Map (OS)

 The event will be based at Beeslack High School (postcode is given for Beeslack High School).
-Details of competitor parking will be confirmed later.

 Registration & Start Times

 REGISTRATION AND DOWNLOAD: We have the use of the community lounge in Beeslack School for the event.
 Registration will be here along with download which you need to do after each race.
 You may leave bags here but accept it is at your own risk.

 Registration: 13.00 – 14.00